christian-dienbauer/aws-cicd/README.md

 # Continuous Integration and Continuous Delivery using Amazon Web Services

-Welcome!
 This repository demonstrates a CI/CD pipeline for a simple Python application that is containerized and delivered to an AWS Elastic Container Registry.

 The necessary infrastructure is provisioned via Infrastructure as Code using AWS CloudFormation.
 Once the infrastructure is provisioned, GitHub Actions are used to run unit tests, API tests, and to lint your code during continuous integration.
 When you feel confident to merge into the main branch, the application is dockerized and pushed to AWS Elastic Container Registry.

 In the following steps, we will mention the AWS services that are used, how to configure the code to provision the infrastructure, how to provision it, and finally how to use it.

 The intention of this project is to standardize the setup of a new project.
 Feel free to fork it and modify it to your needs.
-If you have any questions or recommendations to improve it, please create a GitHub issue.

 ## Table of Contents